Treating the Most Common Cancer in Men

 Collaborative and Comprehensive Care

-At the Overlake Cancer Center, our multidisciplinary teams work in partnership with Seattle Cancer Care Alliance to offer comprehensive services to treat prostate and other cancers affecting men.
+At the Overlake Cancer Center, our multidisciplinary teams work in partnership with Fred Hutchinson Cancer Center to offer comprehensive services to treat prostate and other cancers affecting men.

 “Our patients are at the center of all we do, and we’ve developed a program to ensure every patient’s needs are seamlessly supported during the course of treatment and beyond,” says Dr. Pham.